-The global online auction market for Fine Art and Collectable items in 2021 stood at US $5.90 billion and is likely to reach US $11.47 billion by 2027, according to reports.
+The global online auction market for Fine Art and Collectable items has an expected value of $7.42 billion for 2023, growing at a CAGR of 11.5% until 2027, according to reports.
 However, the auction industry knows that advances in auction technology is changing how people consume Fine Art and collectables in modern times and that it is crucial for them to develop a strategy to integrate auction software into their business strategy.

 Auctions aren’t simply about selling – they can also contribute significantly to brand-building.
 This is because customers do not just purchase goods when they engage in an online auction but instead ‘win’ them.
 This small- but crucial- difference transforms what could otherwise be a simple or routine transaction into a far more complex and emotional exchange.
 So, how can brands leverage auction technology to tap into that emotional element, and how can this help market your business?

 The power of the online auction